 Right, I understand that.

-Now, some candidates spend more time attacking the other candidates over the years, some candidates focus more on what their message is, what their mission is and and w whatever positive things they want to do for the country.
+Some candidates focus more on what their message is, what their mission is, and whatever positive things they want to do for the country.

-But I think in the end people get it.
+But I think in the end, people get it.

 Does that make sense?